-The proposed Tobin Crest Wilderness.
-Photo by Kirk Peterson
+The proposed Grandfathers' Tobin Crest Wilderness.
+Photo by Kirk Petersen.

 Beginning over a decade ago, Pershing County has sought to resolve the status of checkerboard lands, wilderness study areas, and other public lands issues within the county.
 The goal of these efforts has been to provide new opportunities for economic development and protect areas of significant ecological value.

-Tobin Crest Wilderness will protect a critical wildlife and landscape corridor that assures habitat and genetic diversity for the wildlife of this region.
+Grandfathers' (Tobin Crest) Wilderness (35,339 acres) will protect a critical wildlife and landscape corridor that assures habitat and genetic diversity for the wildlife of this region.
 This area is also recognized as prime Greater Sage-Grouse habitat.
 The rugged and wild Tobin Crest runs from north to south and is characterized by heavily altered sedimentary rock and outcroppings of shale and slate.
 Exceptionally tall sagebrush, growing extensively throughout the region, helps to smooth the landscape with a green tinge, while numerous wildflowers and other high alpine vegetation bring spots of bright color.
 Flowing water travels through the Tobin Crest canyons which creates a lush desert ecosystem unique from the surrounding landscapes and brings a variety of wildlife to this area.
 Extensive outdoor recreational opportunities abound here - from hiking, camping, hunting and horse-packing.
 Great views of the surrounding desert await hikers who make it to the upper reaches of the crest.
+Photo by Kirk Petersen.

-Augusta Mountains Wilderness is an incredible range dotted with canyons, drainages, and isolated patches of pinyon-juniper forests.
+Cain Mountain Wilderness (12,339 acres) is an incredible range dotted with canyons, drainages, and isolated patches of pinyon-juniper forests.
 Cain Mountain, the highest point of the range, overlooks the rolling hills and sagebrush valley below.
 The proposed wilderness boundary encompasses rugged canyons where visitors can explore to their heart's content, gazing at ancient fossils and seasonal waterfalls.
+Photo by Kurt Kuznicki.

-Bluewing Wilderness is flanked on the east by Granite Springs Valley and on the west by Sagehen Valley, where a small playa sits at the base of the range.
+Bluewing Wilderness (24,900 acres) is flanked on the east by Granite Springs Valley and on the west by Sagehen Valley, where a small playa sits at the base of the range.
 Softly rounded hills rise from the valley floor, where pronghorn and jackrabbits can be found and Horned Larks and Black-throated Sparrows can be heard singing in the early morning light.
 The range is not marked by any steep topography, making hiking easy.
 Solitude is easy to find in the rounded and folded hills and small mountain which forms this exquisite range.
+Photo by Kurt Kuznicki.

-Fencemaker Wilderness makes up the northern end of the beautiful Stillwater Range.
+Fencemaker Wilderness (14,942 acres) makes up the northern end of the beautiful Stillwater Range.
 Its higher elevations are covered in pinion pines and juniper trees while its rugged limestone topography has created dramatic cliffs and deep canyons.
 Fencemaker is truly a place of spectacular beauty and unique natural values, a top destination for those seeking splendid scenery and a wild escape from the outside world.
 Wildlife is plentiful here, including antelope, mule deer, and desert bighorn.
 Rugged terrain creates an excellent habitat for such creatures, providing numerous small shelters and caves which are likely used as dens.
+Photo by Kurt Kuznicki.